If you need help with getting a home loan, call 1300 889 743 or complete our free assessment form to speak with one of our mortgage brokers.

-When you buy a property, you can expect to spend up to five percent of the contract price on fees, duties and charges.
+When you buy a property, you can expect to spend up to 5% of the contract price on fees, duties and charges.
 So for a purchase of $500,000, there may be up to $25,000 of costs involved in order to complete the purchase.

 The main government fees associated with buying a home are:

 - Purchase stamp duty: This is the largest expense.
-It is a tax levied by your state government on all property purchases.
+It’s a tax levied by your state government on all property purchases.